August 2026 Snapshot

 Key Insights

-Advisory Logistics leaders score highest on Stakeholder (4.2/5) and Narrative (4.0/5).
-Over the past six months, the most notable change is a decrease in Stakeholder orientation.
+Advisory Logistics leaders score highest on Stakeholder (4.2/5) and Narrative (4.1/5).
+Over the past six months, the most notable change is a decrease in Technology orientation.
 Their leading priority is exposure to emerging technologies and industry trends, while their most pressing challenge is transportation function remains siloed from broader business strategy and finance.
-They measure success through 30% fewer robots required (zebra solution) and make decisions using tangible value proof - customers must see and feel specific service improvements, not just technology implementation.
+They measure success through 30% fewer robots required (zebra solution) and make decisions using minimal viable presence - start with one social platform, add integrations one at a time to avoid overwhelm.
 Language that resonates includes "visibility", "optimize", and "successful".

 What's changing for Advisory Logistics leaders?